cenksari/aspnet-core-jwt-auth/README.md

-# Aspnet Core Queue Management
+# Aspnet Core JWT Auth

-This project is a aspnet core application developed with a hosted service.
+This project is a aspnet core application developed with a JWT authentication.

 If you like this resource, please follow me on GitHub.
 Thank you!